kintell33/task-api/README.md

 ### Create environment file

 You have to create an environment file named `.env` using the `.env.dist` as an example, dont upload the variables in the original `.env` to the repository!

+> Important, if you dont have installed a REDIS SERVER use the docker-compose for testing

 ### Run the application